Association of Municipalities for Independence

-The Association of Municipalities for Independence (Associació de Municipis per la Independència) is a Catalan organization of town councils and other administration entities created with the goal of achieving the independence of Catalonia.
+The Association of Municipalities for Independence (Associació de Municipis per la Independència) is a Catalan Nationalist organization of town councils and other administration entities created with the goal of achieving the independence of Catalonia.

 This entity was formed on 28 December 2011, in the city of Vic.
-Nowadays it has the support of 947 town councils out of the 948 total in Catalonia (99%).
+It now has the support of 947 town councils out of the 948 total in Catalonia (99%).
 Recently they have also received international recognition when in late 2019 the council of Torrelodones expressed its support to their cause.
 In addition, 39 out of 39 county councils give support to the association and also all the four Catalan provincial councils.

 There are seven major parties in Catalonia that support the right of self-determination.
 In 2012, these were the proportions of mayors of each party who have signed for the association: